lconnolly/whispersystems.org/_posts/2014-01-11-the-value-of-our-confidences.md

 ---
-title: "Blog >> The value of our confidences"
+title: "The value of our confidences"
 layout: post
 ---